 Ikea’s voluntary recall of tens of millions of chests and dressers in North America after a number of children were injured or killed as a result of tip-over accidents has thrust both the risk of tip-over accidents and the importance of prevention into the spotlight.
 The risk of tip-overs, while low, also exists for kitchen ranges.
 Typically, range-tipping accidents occur when a child climbs on to the open door of a range which has not been secured to the floor or wall by an anti-tip bracket and the child’s weight causes the range to tip over onto the child.
 This can cause death or serious injury from the weight of the range, plus burns and scalding injuries from hot food and liquids that fall from the cooktop.

-According to the Consumer Product Safety Commission, 70% of tip-over accidents involve televisions and furniture, 26% involve dressers and tables and 4% involve appliances.
+According to the Consumer Product Safety Commission, 78% of tip-over accidents that led to injuries involved furniture, 18% involved televisions and 4% involved appliances.
 Tip-over accidents occur in most rooms in the home, but only 4% occur in kitchens.
 That’s compared to 45% in bedrooms, 24% in living rooms and 29% in other areas of the home.

 Range-tipping is easily prevented, and taking right measures can reduce the risk to almost zero.
 Here’s what you can do to remove the risk of a range-tipping tragedy from your home: